FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/File_access_and_coding.md

 <!-- -->

-- For the entire PDS, by setting FNAME=#DSNAME or #DSNAME(\*)
+- For the entire PDS, by setting FNAME=\#DSNAME or \#DSNAME(\*)

 > **Note**
 >
-> The second syntax is recommended as it is the syntax to use for heterogeneous transfers.
+> Note: The second syntax is recommended as it is the syntax to use for heterogeneous transfers.

-- For a selected subset of members, using the ’\*’ character to replace a character string or ’?’ to replace one character and by setting FNAME=#DSNAME(ME?BER\*)
+- For a selected subset of members, using the ’\*’ character to replace a character string or ’?’ to replace one character and by setting FNAME=\#DSNAME(ME?BER\*)

 A PDS file is coded as: